Web service status Reports you can rely on!

 - Official company announcements on social media

-Next, we calculate the number of user reports sent to us for the website.
-This is an important step because the previous tests are not able to check for certain problems.
-For example, the website might load correctly in the browser but what if there are sound issues or videos are buffering or you can’t upload images or create posts.
-Loading the website in a browser can’t detect these kinds of issues, but people can and that’s why we have user reports.
+We also scan social media sites e.g. Twitter for recent outage reports and add them to reports sent to us from our users.
+Gathering user reports is an important step because loading the service in a browser cannot check for certain problems.
+For example, the service might load correctly in the browser but what if there are sound issues or videos are buffering or you can’t upload images or create posts.
+Loading the service in a browser can’t detect these kinds of issues, but people can and that’s why we have user reports.

-If a significant number of Twitter and user reports are made within a short space of time, this triggers an alert to inform users that the website is currently experiencing problems.
+If a significant number of Twitter and user reports are made within a short space of time, this triggers an alert to inform users that the web service is currently experiencing problems.